LAKE GEORGE -- An ocean of motorcycles of various hues shimmered in the sun while parked on the grass of Lake George’s Battlefield Park on Wednesday.

-For more information about the Hoka Hey Motorcycle Challenge(TM) please visit their websites at www.hokaheychallenge.com or call 605-890-0386.
+For more information about the Hoka Hey Motorcycle Challenge(TM) and to register for this year's event, please visit www.hokaheychallenge.com or call 605-890-0386.